 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

 Can You Negotiate a Car Payoff Balance?

-There’s no guarantee that you’ll be able to lower the amount you owe on your car loan, but following these steps can help improve your odds, save you money and reduce the potential damage to your credit.
+There’s no guarantee that you’ll be able to negotiate a settlement on your car loan, but following these steps can help improve your odds, save you money and reduce the potential damage to your credit.